aldoshin/edx_bootstrap/README.md

 Uses ``United`` [Bootswatch] (https://bootswatch.com/) theme

-For examples from edx check [This GIT repository](https://github.com/MicrosoftLearning/Bootstrap-edX)
+For examples from edx check [This repo on GitHub](https://github.com/MicrosoftLearning/Bootstrap-edX)

 Images used in examples like Carousel are generated with [Placehold.it](http://placehold.it/).
 To generate just form an URL to the site ``http://placehold.it/`` passing the ``size`` and the parameter ``text`` like
 ```